What Does Autonomy Mean When Managing Agentic AI?

 Think of it this way: while a chatbot typically waits for your specific question and then gives an answer or performs a very direct task, agentic AI is more like a proactive project manager.
 It doesn't just respond; it understands a broader goal, figures out the steps needed to get there, and then takes action, often across multiple interactions or systems, to achieve that objective.
 It's about independent problem-solving rather than just a direct response.

-How does an agentic AI system actually get smarter over time?
+How does an agentic AI system get smarter over time?

 It's a bit like how we learn from experience!
 Agentic AI operates on a cycle: it first gathers information about its current situation, then it thinks through different options to reach its goal, takes action, and finally—this is the crucial part—it analyzes the results of its actions.
 This feedback loop allows it to refine its strategies and make better decisions in the future, constantly improving its performance without needing to be reprogrammed for every new scenario.

-When you say agentic AI acts "autonomously," does that mean it operates completely without human oversight?
+Does "autonomy" mean it operates without human oversight?

 "Autonomously" here means it can handle many steps of a task or project on its own, making decisions and taking actions without needing a human to approve every single detail.
 However, that doesn't mean it's completely unsupervised or that humans are out of the loop.
 Responsible use involves setting clear goals and boundaries, and often includes systems for monitoring its performance and intervening if necessary.
 It’s more about empowering the AI to manage the process towards a defined outcome.